MontiCore/EmbeddedMontiArc/Autopilot/README.md

-EMADL agent for a single vehicle on a long and curvy route
+EMADL agent for 2 vehicles, using the decentralized self-play approach on an intersection